Halle train collision: Language change to French

 The train driver's defence however appealed the refusal to grant the language change at the arrondissement tribunal of Brussels, where Dutch-speaking and French-speaking judges decide together on language matters regarding court cases.
 In October 2018, the arrondissement tribunal ruled that the language change should have been granted and that the trial should be held in French instead of Dutch.
 This meant that at least a part of the documents of the case had to be translated to French.
 The president of the French-speaking tribunal of first instance of Brussels, Luc Hennart, stressed that the case would be prioritised so as to avoid the statute of limitations setting in.
 The train driver's defence was satisfied with the ruling but denied intentionally trying to stall the case.
 The defence indicated that only the most important documents had to be translated, as far as they were concerned.
-On the other hand, some victims of the accident reacted with dismay to the news, because the case was dragging on for so long already and because of the risk of the statute of limitations setting in.
+On the other hand, some victims of the crash reacted with dismay to the news, because the case was dragging on for so long already and because of the risk of the statute of limitations setting in.